CO2 lasers produces a beam of infrared light to cut and engrave flat sheet materials, see one in action here:

 Laser cutting uses a computer to direct light at the material to be cut.

 The material then melts, burns, or vaporizes leaving an edge with a high-quality finish.

 See material edge finishes and thickness tolerances on our material pages

-The laser beam is guided by the lines in vector design files and Ponoko cuts on the center of the lines in your file.
+The laser beam is guided by the lines in vector design files.
+Ponoko cuts on the center of the lines in your file.

-The beam of light has a cone like shape, therefore edges are not always perfectly 90 degrees.
-This is more noticeable on thicker sheets of material.
+The beam of light has a cone like shape, therefore edges are not always perfectly 90 degrees and squares and circles will not be perfectly symmetrical (this is more noticeable on our thickest sheets of material) .

 To get started with laser cutting, you'll need to provide a vector design file and upload it here for quotes and orders.